Metro-North Railroad rolling stock: Bar cars

-Metro-North Railroad was the last commuter railroad in the United States to operate bar cars-- electric MUs equipped with bars that served alcohol.
-The M2 bar cars were delivered in 1974, and Metro-North has not ordered new ones.
-The last train which included a bar car left Grand Central for New Haven at 7:34 PM on Friday, May 9, 2014.
-While there is talk of retrofitting M8 cars with bars, no decision has been reached and no money allocated.
-However, on September 13, 2016, Connecticut Governor Dannel Malloy announced that the state would be buying another 60 M8 cars, 10 being "bar cars".
+Metro-North Railroad was the last commuter railroad in the United States to operate bar cars – electric MUs equipped with bars that served alcohol.
+The last train which included a bar car operated on May 9, 2014.
+On September 13, 2016, Connecticut Governor Dannel Malloy announced that the state would be buying another 60 M8 cars, 10 being "bar cars".
 However, the idea was abandoned due to cost and train capacity concerns, as well as Metro-North not being willing to handle the bar themselves, wishing for an outside company to run the operation itself.